alisa0705/Recommendation-for-Data-Scientist-Interview-Preparation/README.md

 The aim of this project is to create a microservice that returns a JASON payload, and also performs continuous integration(CI) through Github actions as well as deploy change (CD) through Fast API.
 I used the example of getting youtube recommendation for data scientist interview preparation.

+Steps:

+1. Create a Microservice that returns a JSON payload and performs a Data Engineering related task
+2. Push tested source code to Github and perform Continuous Integration with Github Actions (or similar SaaS Build service)
+3. Configure Build Server to Deploy Changes on build (Continuous Delivery)
+4. Create realistic API

+* Install youtubesearchpython package: : `pip install youtubesearchpython`

 # Output Example
 <img width="1000" alt="Screen Shot 2022-12-03 at 10 12 38 PM" src="https://user-images.githubusercontent.com/89174034/205472458-90144b44-36ff-48c9-8242-3a38b289b165.png">